Nursing Education, Ed.D. (Online)

 Once students satisfactorily pass coursework, the comprehensive examination and the dissertation proposal hearing, they are considered doctoral candidates and may begin dissertation research.

 The dissertation is the culminating component of the doctoral program.
 Only upon successful dissertation defense before a dissertation committee may a student be considered for graduation.
-All requisite forms and further details are available from the coordinator of the Ed.D. in Nursing Education.
+All requisite forms and further details are available from the director of the Ed.D. in Nursing Education program.
 Students must complete all degree requirements within seven years.